Flexible file formats.

 This suite of preprocessing modules was developed in the research project "How do parcellation size and short-range connectivity affect dynamics in large-scale brain network models?".

-These solutions are under active developement and will be further refined until they reach the maturity of a ready-to-use companion tool to TVB.
+These solutions are under active development and will be further refined until they reach the maturity of a ready-to-use companion tool to TVB.

 Since working with brain activity data from real patients is obviously a highly confidential matter, The Virtual Brain lets you keep full control over the data you're working with.